stolostron/rhacm-docs/_pages/cheat_custom.md

     - Replace <user> with your username (echo `whoami`).
     - Replace <hash> with the sha256 hash of the yabai binary (echo `shasum -a 256 $(which yabai)`).
 You must update this hash manually again after running `brew upgrade`.

-9. Add the following loading script to the top of your `.yabairc` file (located in your home directory) if you are setting up your own configuration.:
+9. Add the following loading script to the top of your `.yabairc` file (located in your home directory), if you are setting up your own configuration:

     ```
     yabai -m signal --add event=dock_did_restart action="sudo yabai --load-sa"